Computationally Budgeted Continual Learning: What Does Matter?: Continual Learning with Limited Compute

 (\textbf{1}) \textit{Tasks}: In most prior work, CL is simplified to the problem of learning a set of non-overlapping tasks, \ie, distributions, \emph{with known boundaries} between them \cite{rebuffi2017icarl,lopez2017gradient,chaudhry2018riemannian}.
 In particular, the data of a given distribution $\mathcal{D}_j$ is given all at once for the model to train.
 This is as opposed to our setup, where there is no knowledge about the distribution boundaries, since they are often gradually changing and not known a priori.
 As such, continual learning methods cannot train only just before the distribution changes.

 (\textbf{2}) \textit{Computational Budget}: A key feature of our work is that, per time step, CL methods are given a fixed computational budget $\mathcal{C}_t$ to train on $\{(x_i^t,y_i^t)\}_{i=1}^{n_t}$.
 For ease, we assume throughout that $\mathcal{C}_t = \mathcal{C} ~\forall t$, and that $n_t = n \forall t$.
 Although $\mathcal{C}$ can be represented in terms of wall clock training time, for a given $f_\theta$ and stream $\mathcal{S}$, and comparability between GPUs, we state $\mathcal{C}$ in terms of the number of training iterations instead.
 This avoids hardware dependency or suboptimal implementations when comparing methods.
 This is unlike prior work, which do not put hard constraints on compute per step \cite{rebuffi2017icarl,hou2019learning,buzzega2020dark} giving rise to degenerate but well-performing algorithms such as GDumb \cite{prabhu2020gdumb}.
-Concurrent works \cite{ghunaim2023real, prabhu2023online} restrict the computational budget, however they focus on fast adaptation whereas we focus on alleviating catastrophic forgetting.
+Concurrent works \cite{ghunaim2023real, bornschein2022nevis} restrict the computational budget, however, they operate in a setup with constrained memory which significantly affects performance of CL methods.

 (\textbf{3}) \textit{Memory Constraints}: Prior work focuses on a fixed, small memory buffer for learning and thereof proposing various memory update strategies to select samples from the stream.
 We assume that all the samples seen so far can be stored at little cost.
 However, given the restricted imposed computation $\mathcal{C}$, CL methods cannot revisit or learn from all stored samples.
 For example, as shown in Figure \ref{fig:effective_epochs}, consider performing continual learning on ImageNet2K, composed of 1.2M samples from ImageNet1K and 1.2M samples from ImageNet21K forming 2K classes, which will be detailed later, over $20$ time steps, where the stream reveals sequentially $n = 60$K images per step.
 Then, under a computation budget of $8000$ iterations, the model cannot revisit more than $50\%$ of all seen data at any given time step, \ie 600K samples.
-Our proposed setting is closer to realistic scenarios that cope with high-throughput streams, where \textit{computational bottlenecks impose implicit constraints on learning from past samples that can be too many to be revisited during training}.
+Our proposed setting is closer to realistic scenarios that cope with high-throughput streams, similar to concurrent work \cite{prabhu2023online}, where \textit{computational bottlenecks impose implicit constraints on learning from past samples that can be too many to be revisited during training}.